b1ndark/project5/README.md

 - I have focused on making sure that the [TopTech](https://toptech-244e7b312287.herokuapp.com/) website is accessible:

   - Starting with the colours that were choosen, the goal was to try to create a website with neutral/clean collours to make sure that would suit everybody's taste and that wouldn't cause problems with contrast.
-  - Made sure that the website had a semantic html
+  - Made sure that the website had a semantic html.
-  - The navbar is clean and it adapts perfectly to smaller screen devices with no issues
+  - The navbar is clean and it adapts perfectly to smaller screen devices with no issues.
-  - Kept the same layout through the every page within the website
+  - Kept the same layout through every page within the website.
-  - In general the website is simple to use and navigate
+  - In general, the website is simple and easy to use and navigate.

     - Home page results